kvonkoni/EasyTree/README.md

 // Adds a child node to an existing node public void AddChild(Node child){...}

+// Creates then adds a child node to an existing node, return the child public Node AddChild(string id){...}

 // Removes a child node
 public void RemoveChild(Node child){...}

-// Adds a parent to an existing root node public void AddParent(Node parent){...}
+// Adds a parent to an existing node public void AddParent(Node parent){...}

+// Creates then adds a parent to an existing node, returns the parent public Node AddParent(Node parent){...}

 // Removes a parent and makes the node a root public void RemoveParent(Node parent){...}